 Background and History of Columbian Wyandotte

-Wyandottes are an American breed of chicken developed around upstate New York in the 1870s.
+Wyandottes are an American breed of chicken developed in upstate New York in the 1870s.
 The name comes from a Native American tribe living in the area called the Wendat.

 The Wyandotte chicken has no direct association with the tribe, however.
 Wyandottes were originally called American Sebrights or Sebright Cochins before being accepted into the Standard of Perfection.

-The Silver Laced Wyandotte, the original Wyandotte chicken, was first recognized by the American Poultry Association, or APA, back in 1883.
+The Silver Laced Wyandotte, the original Wyandotte chicken, was first recognized by the American Poultry Association (APA) in 1883.
 The Silver Spangled Hamburg and the Dark Brahma were used to create this breed.

 White Wyandottes and Black Wyandottes were produced from Silver Laced Wyandottes by B.M.
 Briggs in Rhode Island, an early-American chicken fancier, and the Columbian Wyandotte resulted from a chance crossing of a White Wyandotte and a Barred Plymouth Rock.